microsoft/CNTK/Scripts/README.md

-This directory contains different scripts to support CNTK.
+﻿This directory contains different scripts to support CNTK.

 ## CNTK Binary Installers

 The directory `install` contains scripts which are used in the CNTK binary download to install CNTK on a users system.
-They are not intended to run from this location in the repository.
+They are NOT intended to run from this location in the repository.

 * `install/windows` - A script for installing a Windows CNTK *binary* drop, cf. [here](https://github.com/Microsoft/CNTK/wiki/Setup-Windows-Binary-Script).
 * `install/linux` - A script for installing a Linux CNTK *binary* drop, cf. [here](https://github.com/Microsoft/CNTK/wiki/Setup-Linux-Binary-Script).

+## CNTK Development Environment Installer

+The directory `devInstall` contains scripts which are used to create setup an environment to build CNTK from source.
+They are intended to run from this location in the repository.

+* `devInstall/Windows` - Create a Visual Studio based development environment on Windows

 ## CNTK Text format Converters